-The Maipo Valley has a Mediterranean climate, with few rains (mainly concentrated in winter) followed by a hot summer which is very suitable for the proper ripening of the grapes.
+The Maipo Valley has a Mediterranean climate, with very little rain (mainly in winter) and hot summers making it perfect weather for the proper ripening of the grapes.

-The temperature variation also presents some differences according to the location; for example, the upper Maipo areas are hotter and winds coming from the Andes Mountains play a role in the slow ripening of the grapes, so wines normally develop more structure, concentration and firmer tannins.
-On the other hand, in the lower Maipo areas, the temperature is mild, so in the case of red wines, they are more fruity and smooth with softer tannins.
+The temperature varies according to the location; for example, the upper Maipo areas are hotter and winds coming from the Andes Mountains play a role in the slow ripening of the grapes, so wines normally develop more structure, concentration and firmer tannins.
+In the lower Maipo areas, the temperature is mild, so in the case of red wines, they are more fruity and smooth with softer tannins.
 The soils are usually of alluvial origin, and have good porosity and drainage.
-(Cabernet Sauvignon Gran Reserva and Gran Bosque Private Reserve)